 Another disadvantage is that travel trailers have less storage space than most other RVs.
 While many RVs have an abundance of outdoor storage space underneath, the travel trailer does not.
 That means if you want to bring something on your trip, it needs to fit inside your rig or in your tow vehicle.

 Along with storage, most travel trailers have lower weight carrying capacities, meaning you cannot bring along as much stuff.
 This is because most travel trailers are built to be budget RVs with lighter componentry.
-However, higher-end models may still have ample weights.
+However, higher-end models may still have ample weight capacities.

 Travel trailers also have fewer amenities than larger RVs, mainly due to their cheaper cost and weight restrictions.
 And even though they have high sleeping capacities, you cannot legally have passengers riding in a travel trailer.
 This limits you somewhat and may complicate the logistics of large family camping trips.